A Complete Guide to Travellers SIM Cards in Vanuatu

 Finally, here are some quick tips to help you get the most out of your Vanuatu SIM card and avoid burning through mobile data, which can still be relatively expensive outside of bundle deals.

-1. If you’re travelling beyond Efate, consider Digicel
+- If you’re travelling beyond Efate and/or to south Malekula, consider Digicel

-2. If you’re staying mainly in Port Vila or Luganville, Vodafone is a solid all-round option
+- If you’re staying mainly in Port Vila, Luganville or north Malekula, Vodafone is a solid all-round option

 More About SIM Cards and Using Your Phone in Vanuatu